junyuan-chen/NonlinearSystems.jl/README.md

   - Iteration steps are not non-allocating
   - No support for nonlinear least squares
 - [NonlinearSolve.jl](https://github.com/SciML/NonlinearSolve.jl)
-  - Trust region solver (`TrustRegion`) does not provide correct answers on test problems (as of version 1.6)
   - No rank-1 update of the Jacobian matrix and factorization
   - Iteration steps are not non-allocating
   - No support for nonlinear least squares